lardemua/ros_bridge/carla_ros_pcl_recorder/README.md

 # CARLA-ROS Point Cloud Map Creation

-The node `carla_ros_pcl` is used to create pointcloud maps for Carla levels.
+The node `carla_ros_pcl_recorder` is used to create pointcloud maps for Carla levels.

 The point clouds are created by driving around with an ego vehicle, using the autopilot functionality within the Carla PythonAPI.